Kill Weeds Without Killing Your Good Grass

 Other folks think you need to put the weed & feed down before the weeds appear… wrong again.
 Unlike the crabgrass preventer that goes down before you see the crabgrass, most weeds are perennials and can’t be prevented.

-So here’s the secret: The weed & feed, like Scotts Turf Builder with Plus 2 goes down AFTER you see the weeds in your lawn.
+So here’s the secret: The weed & feed, like Scotts Turf Builder Weed & Feed goes down AFTER you see the weeds in your lawn.
 That’s because the weed control in the product enters the weeds through the leaves and is transported to all parts of the plant including the roots.
 Then within a few days, the weeds will begin to curl up and wither.
 Gradually over a period of about 3 or 4 weeks, they’ll fade away, roots and all, so they can’t grow back.
 When you apply the Turf Builder with Plus 2 it is also very important to apply to moist foliage so the particles will stick to the weed leaves to get absorbed.
 If rain is expected within 24 hours, wait until another day.
 I find it best to apply early in the morning when the lawn is covered with dew.

 Also keep this in mind: getting rid of the weeds is only half the battle.
 Your lawn will be a stronger competitor with new weeds if you feed your lawn regularly (about 4 times a year) and mow your grass a little bit taller.